 Whether you are an individual facing overwhelming debt and considering bankruptcy or a creditor needing representation in bankruptcy court, it is important to hire competent legal counsel with a reputable law firm who can guide you through the process.
-At Murphy & Anderson, P.A., we know every client is unique.
+At Murphy & Anderson, we know every client is unique.
 We also have an excellent reputation and credibility in the legal community and with the courts in our area.
 We combine experience and a genuine desire to serve individuals and businesses that seek to relieve their financial burden.

 If you are behind on your bills, bankruptcy may be the best option for you to financially recover during these challenging times.
 Unexpected expenses, sudden unemployment, or other unfortunate circumstances can happen to anyone.
 We are here to help you through the tough times and gain back control of your finances.

 If you are a debtor or creditor in need of representation, you need a firm that has experience not only in bankruptcy, but business litigation, corporate legal issues, securities, employment, insurance, banking, leasing, and contract law.
 You need a law firm that can understand the nuances of each distressed business, including its unique financial and operational aspects.
 We recognize that defaults are difficult for all concerned, but we can help to maximize your recovery and minimize your loss.

 Call today to schedule a free initial phone consultation.

 Chapter 7 Bankruptcy:

 To qualify for relief under Chapter 7 of the U.S. Bankruptcy Code, the debtor may be an individual, a partnership, or a corporation or other business entity.
 Chapter 7 is different from other bankruptcy chapters because the debtor can eliminate many debts in a relatively short period of time.